Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 - Base for tooling

 <!--
-- No need to convince anyone of this.
+- Go over slide first
-- Poll: How many C++, HTML developers?
+- Poll: How many QML devs, how many started out as C++, how many as HTML developers?
 - Unique situation for QML: New language, different paradigm.
-- Desktop has very different limitations than embedded or mobile platforms.
-- Right by default
 -->

 ---